 It’s not uncommon for new patients and even routine appointment callers to wish to speak to a dental assistant regarding details on a procedure or postoperative protocol.
 Knowing how to handle these calls and having a protocol for either letting the patient know exactly when they will get a call back or how to put the caller through to the right person in real time is imperative.

 A doctor answering service is set up to be able to separate real emergencies from simple inquiries.
 This is even more vital when an emergency call comes in after business hours.
-Knowing how to reach the right staff member and at what number is something that may change on a daily basis, based on emergency level, or both.
+Knowing how to reach the right staff member and at what number is something that may change on a daily basis, based on an emergency level, or both.
 If the patient emergency warrants it (as defined by the practice), the virtual receptionist should be able to patch or dispatch calls directly to an on-call dentist so that the patient can speak to them immediately.

 Professionally trained agents at a phone answering service that specializes in medical and dental practices have the people and patient skills to help calm callers that may be frustrated, in pain or distraught, especially when the dental practice is not open.
 With so many choices available to patients, dental practices must ensure that every patient encounter by phone is prompt, courteous, sympathetic, and most of all, pointedly informative for the patient’s needs.
 Since the word of mouth from every patient is the best form of advertising that any practice can get, making sure that the service exceeds their expectations will determine the growth and even the survival of the practice in the marketplace.